mcuringa/think-js/arrays.md

 => undefined
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you assign a value to an element that does not exist, Javascript
+If you assign a value to an element that does not exist, Javascript will add
-will add the value to the array, and create empty elements in the
+the value to the array at that index, and create empty elements in the
 intervening indices.

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript}